 Have you seen a person or company submitting a false or fraudulent claim to the U.S. Government?
 Then you may have witnessed a violation of the False Claims Act.

 As a whistleblower, you may be able to bring a claim under this law.
-Contact the Arnold Law Firm to find out.
+Contact the whistleblower attorneys at Arnold Law Firm to find out.